Japanese Gourmet Town – 3 Restaurants Under 1 Roof!

 Pork Okonomiyaki

 Doesn’t this look pretty?
 The sizzling Okonomiyaki is an Osaka-style pancake made of shredded cabbage.
-Okonomi means “favorite”, so you can select your favorite ingredient to go in the batter.
+Okonomi means “favorite”, so you can select your favourite ingredient to go in the batter.
 We had ours with pork.

 By the way, I watched the cooks at work to check out how they made the pretty design.
 It is easily done with a fork!